research-ag/hpl-io/README.md

 While the status is queued the polling interval can be adjusted based on the distance n from the head of the queue.
 The further away the slower we need to poll.
 When the polling stops then the status is `other`.
-Now the client does a single query to the ledger and receives either `processed` or `dropped`.
+Now the client does a single query to the ledger and receives either `processed:result` or `dropped`.
-In case of `processed` the ledger also returns the transaction result (success or failure).

 ```mermaid
 flowchart TD